-|Laundry services (2 loads)||$8|
+|Laundry services (two loads)||$8|

 Cost Breakdown by City in Vietnam

-- Ninh Binh.
+- Ninh Bình.
 I did a day trip to Ninh Binh from Hanoi and only spent $63 on the day tour, which included transportation and meals.

-Hanoi Cost Breakdown
+🏍️ Hanoi Cost Breakdown

 Hanoi is at the center of Northern Vietnam, so even if you don’t spend much time there, you will likely fly there to access other parts of Vietnam.
 It’s a bustling city where you can spend a lot or a little on accommodation and food.

 |Category||Total Cost||Cost Per Day|

 |⭐ Entertainment & Misc.||$65||$21|

 👗 Hoi An Cost Breakdown

-I stayed at a nice hotel that I was able to split with my partner.
+I stayed at a nice hotel that I was able to split with someone else.
 My expenses in Hoi An are exceptionally high because I bought custom-tailored clothes.

 |Category||Total Cost||Cost Per Day|

 |⭐ Entertainment & Misc.||$281||$70|

-🚤 Cát Bà Island Cost Breakdown ($146)
+🚤 Cát Bà Island Cost Breakdown